 When choosing a seat, choose a location where the decibel level does not measure above 85 dB.
 Many smartphone applications can assist in measuring noise levels just with the click of a button.
 Simply search “decibel measuring app” in your phone’s app store, and numerical proof will be right at your fingertips that you are in the best spot in the venue.

-To keep your ears safe, we recommend attending only outdoor spacious live-music events.
-These can be casual music festivals or even orchestral events at parks or pavilions.
+To keep your ears safe, we recommend attending outdoor - concerts.
+These can be music festivals or even orchestral events at parks or pavilions.
 The sky is literally the limit at an outdoor event!
 The lack of a ceiling can help sound dissipate, providing you with a healthy listening experience.

 Don’t forget your earplugs!

 It might seem counterintuitive to wear earplugs to a concert.
 You’re there to listen to the music, right?
-Earplugs are an easy way to stay safe, even if decibels go beyond 85 dBs.
-If you work in a loud environment, your employer may mandate the use of earplugs, but they can be helpful in recreational settings as well.
+Earplugs are an easy way to stay safe, even if decibels go beyond 85 dBs and the songs you know and love will still sound great.

 The right earplug should not hurt your ear canal after long usage.
-If you find your ears hurt, purchase a smaller, slimmer pair.
+If you find your ears hurt, purchase a smaller pair.
 If you attend concerts just once or twice a year, disposable earplugs should suffice, but if loud music is a common occurrence, we recommend purchasing custom-fit earplugs.